 Reprint Permission & Special Use Inquiry

-The web-only articles, publications and resources created by the Church Law & Tax Team of Christianity Today are available to subscribers and ChurchLawAndTaxStore.com customers.
+The web-only articles and resources created by the Church Law & Tax Team of Christianity Today are available to members and ChurchLawAndTaxStore.com customers.
 Below are several common questions regarding our permissions policy and the process for a special use inquiry.

 - The content is not edited from the original version,